Sivani35/LinkedIn-Auto-Apply/README.md

 ***LinkedIn Auto Apply***

 **Tired of manually applying to jobs on LinkedIn?**
-Let automation do the heavy lifting. **LinkedIn-Auto-Apply** is a smart tool designed to streamline your job search by automatically applying to relevant job postings—saving you time, effort, and clicks.
+Let automation do the heavy lifting. **LinkedIn-Auto-Apply** is a smart tool designed to streamline your job search by automatically applying to relevant job postings saving you time, effort, and clicks.

 **Features**
 - Automatically scans and applies to jobs based on your preferences